Ilene Sova is the Ada Slaight Chair of Contemporary Painting and Drawing at OCAD University.

 She holds an honours BFA from the University of Ottawa in Painting and an MFA in Painting and Drawing from the University of Windsor.
 With extensive solo and group exhibitions in Canada and abroad, Sova’s work has most notably been shown at Museum of Canadian Contemporary Art, the Department of Canadian Heritage, and Mutuo Centro de Arte in Barcelona.
 Her exhibit, Missing Women Project, garnered much attention around issues of violence against women in our local communities.
 Sova’s work has been featured on television, the internet, and in print media with features in Metro, Toronto Star, CBC Radio, CTV Canada AM and The Toronto Standard.
 Sova was invited by two Members of Parliament to bring her work to Ottawa for a national Women’s Forum on Feminism and the state of women’s rights.

 Sova’s work was featured in the Journal of Psychology and Counselling, the Nigerian Arts Journal, Tabula and the Italian feminist journal, Woman’O’Clock.
 A passionate public speaker, Sova was chosen to speak at the first TEDxWomen event in Toronto, where she presented a critical analysis of the Missing Women Project and Southern University New York where she gave an all University Lecture on Art and Social Change.
-Most recently, Sova has been invited to deliver the Arthur C. Danto Memorial Keynote Lecture at the 76th Annual Meeting of the American Society for Aesthetics (ASA) in October 2018.
+In October 2018, Sova was in invited to deliver the Arthur C. Danto Memorial Keynote Lecture at the 76th Annual Meeting of the American Society for Aesthetics (ASA).
+In 2020, Sova was lauded in the national press for her development of a third-year studio cross-disciplinary course entitled COVID19 Responsive Art.
+This course was featured on CBC Radio, National Post, CBC News, Global Television, the Toronto Start and in local newspapers across Canada via a special feature promoted by the Canadian Press.